What Is Mendeley?

 - Organize.
 Import PDFs from your computer, or from other reference management software such as EndNote™, RefWorks or Zotero.

 - Collaborate with colleagues.
 Share papers, notes, and annotations.

 - Backup, sync and mobile.
 You can access your papers on the web, or on your smart phone or tablet.

 Using Mendeley to capture PDFs is quick and easy.
 In your desktop Mendeley, simply drag the PDF into Mendeley.
 There is also an Save to Mendeley button that you can put in your toolbar.
 When you find an article that you want, click the button and the reference is imported to your Library in Mendeley.
 You can add highlights and sticky notes to your PDFs as you read them.

 Under the My Library tab, you can add tags and notes, place the reference in a Folder, etc. You can also Search within your Library, as well as searching everything that others have tagged.

 There are Groups in Mendeley that you can join.
 These can be very useful, helping you find more articles on topics of interest, and seeing who else is working on those topics.
 You can also set up Groups of your own.

 Although you will need to download the desktop Mendeley to use it in writing papers, by logging in to the web version you can add citations and papers to your Library from anywhere, using any web browser.
 NOTE: Be sure to always sync your Mendeley Desktop with the web!

 The basic Mendeley is free and gives you 1 GB of storage space.
-However, here at Harvard FAS users have access to the Mendeley Institutional Edition, with extra storage and other enhancements.
+There is information here on Getting Started With Mendeley.